 Action commands Commands for manipulating geometric objects: drag points or parameters, label vertices, hide and delete objects, undo commands, zooming.
 Point commands Commands for placing and constructing points and sets of points.
 Line commands Commands for constructing lines, line segments, and polylines.
 Note that OK Geometry does not explicitly use rays and vectors.
-Circle commands Commands for constructing circles, circular arcs, and conics.
+Circle commands Commands for constructing circles, circular arcs, conics, bicubics.
 Number commands Commands for numerical operations: measure geometric quantities, declare numeric parameters, calculate expressions, compose conditions.
 Transformation commands Commands for defining transformations and commands for applying transformations to objects.
 A transformation is treated as an explicit object.
 Once defined, it can be applied later to various objects.
-Advanced commands Commands for complex operations: construct frequently used shapes, create a locus of point, checking conditions, implicit constructions, optimisation based constructions.
+Advanced commands Commands for complex operations: construct frequently used shapes; create a locus of point; check conditions; create implicit constructions; and create optimisation based constructions.
 (Special commands) Commands from this group are available in Plus mode only.
-The group includes a set of commands related to triangle geometry.
+The group includes a set of commands related to triangle geometry and quadrilateral objects.
 For more information, see the OK Geometry Plus reference manual.
 (Generic constructions) Commands from this group are available in Plus mode only.
 The group includes a set of commands for creating and managing generic constructions.
 For more information, see the OK Geometry Plus reference manual.